johnlmbui/UMBC-LaTeX-Poster-Template/README.md

 ```latex
 \setbeamercolor{headline}{bg=umbcaokteal,fg=white}
 ```
-- Additional combinations are available in the file.
+- And other combinations that are available in the file.

 ---